thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-mechanics.md

 This reinforces the idea of the Homomorphic force, the structure preserving mapping between the structure of the organisation and the structure of the system architecture.

+When Raymond says that organisation and system, i.e. teams and software or IT systems, are congruent, it triggers the geometrical question: *Which specific architecture view is the organisation design with its communication channels forcing, in the end, into existence?*.
+Which architectural view mirrors the organisation's architecture?

+"System design" is not flat, not a single diagram.
+It is multidimensional.
+Philippe Kruchten (1995) established in his ["4+1" View Model](https://arxiv.org/pdf/2006.04975), that a system design covers multiple specific dimensions — different views on the system architecture:

+- The *Logical View* — describes the object model.
+- The *Process View* — capture the runtime behaviour, the higher level processes and tasks, non-functional requirements such as performance, concurrency, distribution.
+- The *Physical View* — maps the system onto the hardware infrastructure, the physical locations and network topology.
+- The *Development View* — organises the code into modules, packages, build artefacts and resulting team allocation.
+- The *Scenarios (The "+1")* as a fifth view — depicts the most important functional requirements tying all four views together.

+Consequently, the **Homomorphic Force does not hit every architectural view in the same way**.

+The *Development View*, and to some extent the *Logical View*, is where the Homomorphic Force manifests profoundly.
+These views touch on the organisation of code, repository structures, modules and packages.
+Module ownership drives team allocation and distribution of work.
+It impacts organisational design through team allocation.
+Therefore, it mirrors the organisation chart.

+By contrast, the *Process View*, seems less involved.
+It does not mirror the formal organisation chart, as it deals with processes, execution, concurrency, distribution and runtime communication.
+It documents the operational communication channels.
+Then again, once processes are assigned to teams, it defines how teams interact "operationally".
+The *Process View* then becomes the informal, true on-the-ground team organisation and therefore the informal organisation chart.
+In that case, it will be deeply impacted by the Homomorphic Force.

+Similarly, the *Physical View*, expresses organisational realities.
+Shared infrastructure creates team dependencies, while once hardware or cloud infrastructure is allocated to distinct processes with isolated cloud deployments, it echos autonomous teams and directly reflects the organisation chart.

+Kruchten provides the geometrical lens for Conway's Law: the Homomorphic Force shapes the code organisation (the *Development View*) and silently informs the operational interactions (the *Process View*).

 Conway exemplifies the homomorphic force in his paper using a COBOL and ALGOL compiler example.

 A contract research organisation consisting of eight people was asked to design a COBOL and an ALGOL compiler.
 After some initial estimates about difficulty and time, they assigned five people to the COBOL compiler and three people to the ALGOL compiler.
 The five-person team produced a COBOL compiler that ran in five phases, and the three-person team produced a 3-phase ALGOL compiler.